Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 ### Creating Custom MRML Node Classes

+If you are adding new functionality to 3D Slicer either via extensions, or even updates to the core, most of the time the existing MRML nodes will be sufficient.
+Many powerful C++ and Python extensions simply use and combine existing the node types to create new functionality.
+Other extensions derive from existing classes and add just a few methods to get the functionality they need, instead of creating new MRML types from scratch.
+If the existing MRML nodes don't offer enough (or almost enough) functionality to enable what you want to do, it is possible to create your own MRML nodes with a little bit of effort.

-There are a number of different MRML nodes and helper classes that need to be implemented for a single new MRML data type to work.
+There are a number of different MRML nodes and helper classes that can be implemented to enable new MRML data type functionality.
 Here is the not-so-short list.
 We will go over each of these in detail.
 Note that all of these can be implemented an extension and must be implemented in C++.

 1. [Data node](#the-data-node)
 2. [Display node](#the-display-node)